i-sahajmistry/nnUNet_BraTS2023/README.md

-# nnU-Net For PyTorch

-This repository is a clone of [this repository](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/Segmentation/nnUNet) and provides a script and recipe to train the nnU-Net model with the modification given in the paper: **Multiscale Encoder and Omni-Dimensional Dynamic Convolution Enrichment in nnU-Net for Brain Tumor Segmentation**(link to be updated).

-> More info coming soon.
-> For training and evaluation purposes, see the notebooks folder.

 # **nnU-Net For PyTorch** ([Original implementation](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/Segmentation/nnUNet))  <!-- omit in toc -->

 >#### [Multiscale Encoder and Omni-Dimensional Dynamic Convolution Enrichment in nnU-Net for Brain Tumor Segmentation](https://github.com/i-sahajmistry/nnUNet_BraTS2023.git) (To Be Updated!)